 In close cooperation with Oil Spill Response, Sea Alarm identifies experts and expert groups that are able to assist at an international level.
 Sea Alarm facilitates discussions and meetings between these experts in order to identify best practices and model approaches, which are ideally published or are made publicly available.
-As part of these discussions, Sea Alarm has developed an infrastructure by which experts expert groups can be quickly mobilized in order to support an oiled wildlife response if requested.
-Sea Alarm’s role is to enable the quick and smooth integration of international expertise into a local response when and wherever it may occur.

 In close cooperation with the network of global experts, Sea Alarm and Oil Spill Response have identified sets of crucial wildlife response equipment which have been purchased by Oil Spill Response.
 This specialized equipment is prepackaged, customs approved and stockpiled at Oil Spill Response warehouses in Southampton (UK), Bahrain and Singapore.
 The equipment is kept in excellent condition at all times and can be mobilized on request by any interested party.